-- As of this writing, video browsing is only supported on the iPod 5G, iPod classic (80GB, 120GB and 160GB), iPod nano 3G and 4G, and iPod touch or iPhone (when loaded with software version 2 or higher).
-For other iPod models, it is not possible to view photos (except iPod 4G) or videos on an external monitor while using The Bridge III. - Before attempting to view photos or videos stored on your device, check the Video Settings menu on the device and make sure that the TV Out setting is set to On.
+- As of this writing, video browsing is only supported on the iPod 5G, iPod classic (80GB, 120GB and 160GB), iPod nano 3G and 4G, and iPod touch (when loaded with software version 2 or higher).
+For other iPod models, it is not possible to view photos (except iPod 4G) or videos on an external monitor while using The Bridge II. - Before attempting to view photos or videos stored on your iPod, check the Video Settings menu on the iPod and make sure that the TV Out setting is set to On.
 The TV Signal setting should be PAL, to match the capabilities of your video display.
-If your selection was playing and is paused, the iPod or iPhone requires you to reselect the video for the new TV Out setting to take effect. - If you do not see the Videos line in the menu, and the iPod supports video browsing and has video content stored on it, you may need to turn off the AVR, remove the iPod from The Bridge III, reset the iPod, turn the AVR back on and dock the iPod again.
-An iPhone may not need to be reset, as simply undocking and redocking it may resolve the problem.
+If your selection was playing and is paused, the iPod requires you to reselect the video for the new TV Out setting to take effect. - If you do not see the Videos line in the menu, and the iPod supports video browsing and has video content stored on it, you may need to turn off the AVR, remove the iPod from The Bridge II, reset the iPod, turn the AVR back on and dock the iPod again.
 This procedure may also help when a video program is selected but the "Now Playing" screen appears instead of the video images.

 To exit iPod Manual Mode, with the AVR remote in The Bridge mode, press the Menu Button.
-To return to a previous menu level, press the Back/Exit Button or the ◀ Button.
+To return to a previous menu level on the iPod, press the Back/ Exit Button.